 1. Omnichannel and a mobile-first approach

 Omnichannel refers to a cross-channel strategy to drive better relationships with prospective students.
 For example, a prospective student saw your ad on Instagram and clicked it for details.
-In another scenario, a student got to know about your college from friends and called your administration directly for course details.
-In either case, you would want to engage with the student and guide him through the enrollment process.
+In another scenario, a student got to know about your college from friends.
+He called your administration for course details.
+In either case, you would want to engage with the lead and guide him through the enrollment process.
 This is an omnichannel approach.
-Typically, omnichannel covers website forms, social media ads, search ads, lead aggregators, education fairs, walk-ins, and email or phone inquiries.
+Omnichannel covers almost every channel.
+From website forms, PPC ads, education fairs, walk-ins, and email to phone inquiries.

-Many colleges are also taking a mobile-first approach to communicate with students and parents.
+Many colleges are also taking a mobile-first approach to communication.
 Nearly 84% of teenagers carry a smartphone.
-Along with social networking they also use mobile phones to explore colleges and courses.
-Reaching out to students through their medium of choice portrays the college’s alignment with the evolving culture.
-For example, Boston University launched a social media campaign #AdmissionTips that engages with students on Instagram.
+Students often use mobile phones to explore colleges and courses.
+Reaching out to students on their favorite platforms shows that you are with the trend.
+For example, Boston University launched a social media campaign #AdmissionTips.
+It engages with students on Instagram.

 Their follow-up campaign narrates the stories of candidates who are enrolled and why other students should also consider the same.

-The point is – having a great narrative works effectively when the institution has a system in place to interact with all the prospective students who show interest in admission.
-For example, tools for enrollment management collect information from all possible sources and organize them for processing in a unified database.
+The point is – having a great narrative works best when you are ready to interact with the candidates.
+For example, tools for enrollment management collect information from all possible sources.
+It then organizes them for processing in a unified database.

 2. Inquiry segmentation and prioritization

-Speed-to-lead is an important factor in improving enrollments.
-For instance, contacting students within a minute of inquiry submission increases the likelihood of that prospect turning into an enrolled student.
-Addressing every inquiry in the order received is not an effective approach because there is a threat of losing a strong candidate due to late response.
+Speed-to-lead is a crucial factor in improving enrollments.
+Contacting students within a minute of inquiry submission increases the likelihood of conversion.
+In this case, if you respond immediately, you can soon convert a lead into an enrolled student.
+Addressing every inquiry in the order received is not a good approach.
+It is because there is a threat of losing a strong candidate due to late response.
 In such scenarios, inquiry segmentation and prioritization help.
-Based on initial interactions, an enrollment management platform marks the suitability of candidates and segments their profiles.
-Then, based on the candidates’ profiles and availability of the admission staff, the priority of follow-ups is decided.

 Now, at this stage, prospective students might not always be reachable on the phone.
-In such cases, mature enrollment platforms trigger personalized emails to students and follow-up reminders to the admission teams/call centers.
+In such cases, enrollment CRM trigger emails to students and follow-up reminders to the admission teams/call centers.

-Once the candidate’s profile is found suitable, the admission reps from the college can carry further interactions.
+Once you identify a suitable candidate, you can carry further interactions.
 For example, students generally want a campus tour before making any decision.

-Virtual campus tours, online counseling, virtual information sessions, live chats, etc. are popular alternatives to on-campus activities.
+Virtual campus tours, online counseling, live chats, etc. are some of the alternatives to on-campus activities.
 For example, George Washington University has introduced virtual tours to appeal to candidates.

 4. Self-serve application portals

 Paperless applications are becoming the new normal.
-Many colleges have introduced self-serve where students can submit details and required documents.
+Many colleges have introduced self-serve application portals.
+Here students can submit details and required documents.
 There are two-fold advantages to using self-serve application portals.
-One, students do not need to visit the college to submit the form, and two, colleges need not invest in resources for student data entry.
+One, students do not need to visit the college to submit the form.
+And two, colleges need not invest in resources for student data entry.
 Mostly, such portals are a part of enrollment management systems.